64bitpandas/data8/StatsNotes.md

       - if x is not in the interval, reject null
       - if x is in the interval, can't reject the null

-**Definitions of center and Spread:**
+**Definitions of Center and Spread:**
-- Mean: The weighted average of the data
+- Mean: The weighted average of the data (Sum of point values/number of points)
    - Value depends on the distribution of the data, not the multiplicity of the distribution.
       - As long as the relative proportions and values of each data point is the same, multiplying everything by a number doesn't change the mean.
    - Not necessarily a value in the data